 Answer ID What are the default locations for key files in Act!?

-- In the File name field, change the .doc extension to .adt, and surround the entire contents of the File name field with quotation marks.
-For example: “[filename].adt”
+- Ignore the Save as type dropdown, and in the File name field, change the .doc extension to .adt, and surround the entire contents of the File name field with quotation marks.
+For example: "FILENAME.adt"

 - Click the Save button and close Microsoft Word